Chicago Rivet & Machine (NYSEAMERICAN:CVR) Coverage Initiated by Analysts at StockNews.com

-StockNews.com began coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Free Report) in a research note released on Wednesday morning.
-The firm issued a sell rating on the stock.
+StockNews.com began coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Free Report) in a report issued on Tuesday morning.
+The brokerage issued a sell rating on the stock.

+Separately, TheStreet lowered Chicago Rivet & Machine from a c rating to a d rating in a research note on Thursday, November 9th.

-Chicago Rivet & Machine (NYSEAMERICAN:CVR – Get Free Report) last issued its quarterly earnings results on Tuesday, November 7th.
-The company reported ($1.00) earnings per share (EPS) for the quarter.
+Chicago Rivet & Machine (NYSEAMERICAN:CVR – Get Free Report) last announced its quarterly earnings results on Tuesday, November 7th.
+The company reported ($1.00) EPS for the quarter.
 Chicago Rivet & Machine had a negative net margin of 13.21% and a negative return on equity of 14.21%.
 The business had revenue of $7.95 million during the quarter.

 Chicago Rivet & Machine Cuts Dividend